Cysts are noncancerous, closed pockets of tissue that can be filled with fluid, pus, or other material.

 How Are Skin Cysts Treated?

 Cysts usually do not cause pain unless they rupture or become infected or inflamed.
 Most cysts do not disappear on their own without treatment.
 Some cysts may need to be drained to relieve symptoms.
-That involves piercing the cyst with a sharp object and draining it.
+That involves piercing the cyst with a scalpel and draining it.
 That doesn't cure the cyst, however.
 Some inflamed cysts can be treated with an injection of cortisone medication to cause it to shrink.
 Cysts that do not respond to other treatments or reoccur can be removed surgically if they cause troublesome symptoms.

 Cherry Angioma and Your Skin